japila-books/apache-spark-internals/docs/spark-sparkcontext-local-properties.md

 localProperties: InheritableThreadLocal[Properties]
 ----

-`localProperties` is a `protected[spark]` property of a xref:ROOT:SparkContext.adoc[SparkContext] that are the properties through which you can create logical job groups.
+`localProperties` is a `protected[spark]` property of a ROOT:SparkContext.md[SparkContext] that are the properties through which you can create logical job groups.

 TIP: Read up on Java's https://docs.oracle.com/javase/8/docs/api/java/lang/InheritableThreadLocal.html[java.lang.InheritableThreadLocal].